Back to blog

 Q1: What is included in WooCommerce to Shopify migration services?

-A serious scope includes audit, feature mapping, data migration, SEO redirects, testing, cutover planning and stabilization.
+A: A serious scope includes audit, feature mapping, data migration, SEO redirects, testing, cutover planning, and post-launch stabilization.

 Q2: How do I compare Shopify migration agencies or partners?